WangZiXubiubiu/SketchMol-v1/README.md

 	CUDA_VISIBLE_DEVICES=<gpu_ids> python main.py --base configs/autoencoder/autoencoder_kl_pubchem400w_32x32x4.yaml -t --gpus 0,
 ## Stage2: Train diffusion model (don't forget load the autoencoder ckpt in yaml)
 	CUDA_VISIBLE_DEVICES=<gpu_ids> python main.py --base configs/ld_molecules/pubchem400w_conditional_various_continuous_32x32x4.yaml -t --gpus 0,
-## Stage3: Adjust diffusion model (RLME, Provide molecules that do not meet the criteria for fine-tuning the diffusion model. ）
+## Stage3: Adjust diffusion model (RLME, Provide molecules that do not meet the expectations for fine-tuning the diffusion model. ）
 ### This is the process in the article for physichemical-constrained molecular generation.
 You can adjust this process according to the tasks you expect.
 It is not necessary to integrate external models into the diffusion model; it is sufficient for the external models to provide assessments only.
 	# 1. sample some images from current model
 	CUDA_VISIBLE_DEVICES=<gpu_ids> python scripts/sample_diffusion_condition_continuousV2.py -r /path/model.ckpt --conditional_count 40 --condition_type mol_various_validation_from_dataset --proerty_num 3